fundacionjala/enforce-gradle-plugin/_docs/credentials.md

 ## AddCredential task

-This task adds a new credential into credentials.dat located in user home directory.
-There are two ways to add credentials one is by console another one is by parameters.
+This task adds a new credential into credentials.dat located in user home directory by default.
+There are two ways to add credentials one is by console another one is by parameters also, you are able to add credentials in home directory and project directory to do it you should use parameter called location.

 ###  By console

 You are able to add credentials encrypted and credentials decrypted.
-If you want to add a credential encrypted you should put option ***y*** in option: ***Encrypt credential(y/n, by default is encrypted):***
+If you want to add a credential encrypted you should put option ***y*** in option: ***Encrypt credential(y/n, by default is encrypted):*** also, you are able to choose where will save the credentials using the option: ***Credential location (home/project by default is home):***

 To add a new credential you should write the next command:

 	$ gradle addCredential

 ### By parameters
-When you add credential by parameters it is encrypted by default.
+When you add credential by parameters it is encrypted by default also, you are able to choose the credentials.dat file where will add the credential using parameter called ***location*** by default is home directory.
 To add a new credential by parameter you should use the next parameters:

 	 -Pid is id of credential
 	 -Pusername is your account
 	 -Ppassword is your password
 	 -Ptoken is your token
+	 -Plocation is credentials.dat file location

 The command to add is: